jrozra200/linkedin_network_analysis/README.md

 ## Analysis

-Once you have your environment set up and the data downloaded and placed in the correct directory, open the file `final_analysis.Rmd` in RStudio and click knit.
+Once you have your environment set up and the data downloaded and placed in the correct directory, open the file `general_analysis.Rmd` in RStudio and click knit.
 This will generate an HTML file with your information!